-Figure 2.2: Instantiating a model in scikit-learn

-Notice that after we've created the model object, we've examined it and can see a lot of output.
-This output represents the default options that go along with the logistic regression model.
+Notice that the act of creating the model object involves essentially no knowledge of what logistic regression is or how it works.
+Although we didn’t select any particular options when creating the logistic regression model object, in fact we are now using many default options for how the model is formulated and would be trained.
 In effect, these are choices we have made regarding the details of model implementation, without having been aware of it.
-The danger in an easy-to-use package such as scikit-learn is that it has the potential to obscure these choices from you; we were able to instantiate the model without specifying any of them.
-However, any time you use a machine learning model that has been prepared for you as scikit-learn models have been, your first job is to understand each and every option that is available.
+The danger in an easy-to-use package such as scikit-learn is that it has the potential to obscure these choices from you.
+However, any time you use a machine learning model that has been prepared for you as scikit-learn models have been, your first job is to understand all the options that are available.
 A best practice in such cases is to explicitly provide every keyword parameter to the model when you create the object.
-Even if you are just selecting all the default options, this will help increase your awareness of the decisions that are being made.
+Even if you are just selecting all the default options, this will help increase your awareness of the choices that are being made.

-Here is the code for instantiating a logistic regression model with all default options:
+We will review the interpretation of these choices later on, but for now here is the code for instantiating a logistic regression model with all default options:

-my_new_lr = LogisticRegression(C=1.0, class_weight=None, dual=False, fit_intercept=True,
+my_new_lr = LogisticRegression(penalty='l2', dual=False,

+tol=0.0001, C=1.0, fit_intercept=True,

-intercept_scaling=1, max_iter=100, multi_class='warn',
+intercept_scaling=1, class_weight=None,

-n_jobs=None, penalty='l2', random_state=None, solver='warn',
+random_state=None, solver='lbfgs',

+max_iter=100, multi_class='auto',

-tol=0.0001, verbose=0, warm_start=False)
+verbose=0, warm_start=False,

+n_jobs=None, l1_ratio=None)

 Even though the object we've created here in my_new_lr is identical to my_lr, being explicit like this is especially helpful as you are starting out and learning about different kinds of models.
 Once you're more comfortable, you may wish to just instantiate with the default options and make changes later as necessary.
 Here, we show how this may be done.
 The following code sets two options and displays the current state of the model object: